 Of course you can save a ton of money by purchasing term rather than whole life, but that’s only the start of the savings parade.
 The big savings comes when you buy the right amount for the right time from the right company as you’ll see.
 As I said, very few agents ever explain this to consumers and as a result people waste way too much money.
 After reading this post, you won’t have to worry about that anymore.

 Would it be useful to you to speak with an objective advisor to make sure you’ve got the right life insurance coverage at the best price?
-I have a few free 20 minute review slots that are open each week.
-Email me and let me know 2 or 3 times that are most convenient for you and we’ll try to connect.
+I have a few free 20 minute review slots that are open each week. connect with me. and let me know 2 or 3 times that are most convenient for you and we’ll try to connect.

 Life insurance is all about income replacement.
 Yes the death benefit provides a nice lump sum.
 But the idea is to enable your survivors to invest that plump lump sum so they create the income they’ll need when you are not around.